jafingerhut/core.btree-vector/doc/intro.md

 them by having too few children.
 The intermediate tree constructed by the method described above can also only violate invariants in that same way.

+For this case, we will see in the examples that in some cases, the new nodes created are then removed.
+I devised this way of doing it because it is straightforward to see that it completely reuses the proof of the split operation.

+It seems likely to me that one can devise a variant of this mehthod for concatenating B-trees of different heights that only creates nodes if they are present in the final B-tree.
+I suspect it would add at most a few more cases that need to be proved.
+I have not done that yet.

+Even if that never happens, note that at most H2-H1 nodes are created, and this is O(log N) in the size of the largest B-tree involved, so even if all of those nodes end up being created and then removed, it adds at most O(log N) time to the operation.

 ### Examples demonstrating B-tree concatenate operations